Authentic Lessons for 21st Century Learning

 Summary

-In this lesson, students learn about the way trade affects the spread of religion by studying the contributions of Mansa Musa to the culture of West Africa.
-Students examine the empire that Mansa Musa led by viewing images related to Mansa Musa’s contributions, viewing a video, and reading an article about Mansa Musa.
-In an extension of learning, students learn about the annual re-plastering of the Grand Mosque and examine how it reflects Mansa Musa’s impact on West Africa.
+In this lesson, students investigate how trade spreads religion by examining Mansa Musa’s cultural impact on West Africa.
+Through images, a video, and an article, they analyze his empire and contributions.
+As an extension, students explore the annual re-plastering of the Grand Mosque to see how his legacy endures today.
 This is a multimodality lesson, which means it includes face-to-face, online, and hybrid versions of the lesson.
 The attachments also include a downloadable Common Cartridge file, which can be imported into a Learning Management System (LMS) such as Canvas or eKadence.
 The cartridge includes interactive student activities and teacher's notes.

 Essential Question(s)